gaokai15/gaokai15.github.io/index.md

       <p align="center"><a href="media/Kai_Gao_CV.pdf">CV</a></p>
     </td>
     <td>
       <p> I'm a Robotics PhD candidate at <a href="https://www.rutgers.edu/">Rutgers University</a>, working with Professor <a href="https://arc-l.github.io/">Jingjin Yu</a>.
 As a fifth-year Robotics Ph.D. with a Mathematics bachelor's degree, my research focuses on Task and Motion Planning.
 And During my research projects, I acquired a diverse range of experience in robotics, including perception, deep learning, and utilizing physics engines such as Isaac Gym and Pybullet.
-I also had the opportunity to build various real-world robot systems. </p>
+I also built various real-world robot systems. </p>
       <p> Email: kg627 [AT] scarletmail.rutgers.edu</p>
     </td>
   </tr>
 </table>

-## Selected Certificates
+## Selected Certificates \& Awards

+### IROS 2023 Finalist of Best RoboCup Paper Award.
+(Top 6\% among accepted papers)
+**Issued by:** IROS/RoboCup Federation in October 2023

+### Gold Award of China Undergrad.
+Math.
+Contest in Modeling in Anhui Province (1/65 in USTC)
+**Issued by:** China Society for Industrial and Applied Mathematics in 2017

 ### Reinforcement Learning Specialization.
 **Issued by:** Coursera in July 2023

+### Outstanding Graduates
+**Issued by:** University of Science and Technology of China in June 2019

+### Outstanding Student Scholarship (2015-2016) (2017-2018)
+**Issued by:** University of Science and Technology of China in 2016, 2018

 ## Skills
 **Programming Languages**: Python, Matlab, C++